Kirito (Sword Art Online): Sword Art Online

+On February 2024, Kirito befriended a girl named Silica and helped her revive Pina, her pet Feathered Little Dragon (フェザーリドラ, Fezā Ridora).
+On June 2024, Kirito met a blacksmith named Lisbeth, who forged a new sword for him after he unlocked a unique skill: Dual Blades (二刀流, Nitōryū), although he kept it hidden to avoid attention.
+However, he was forced to reveal it during the 74th Floor Boss fight in order to save the people nearby as they were unable to leave by teleport crystal and defeat the boss.
+He was forced to join the Knights of the Blood (血盟騎士団, Ketsumei Kishidan) after the revelation of his skill and he accepted the duel against and lost to Heathcliff, the guild's leader, for allowing Asuna to go with him.
+Later, he realizes he is in love with Asuna, who returns his feelings, and they marry in-game.
+On November 2024, Kirito exposed Heathcliff as Kayaba after the 75th Floor Boss was defeated and faced him in a one-on-one duel with a condition; allowing every player to log out if Kirito wins.
+In the end, Kirito managed to defeat Heathcliff and freed himself, Asuna, and the 6,147 surviving players from the game.

-In the real world, Kazuto discovers that 300 SAO players, including Asuna, remain trapped in their NerveGear.
-As he goes to the hospital to see Asuna, he meets Shouzou Yuuki, Asuna's father, who is asked by an associate of his, Nobuyuki Sugou, to make a decision, which Sugou later reveals to be his marriage with Asuna, angering Kazuto.
+Despite the completion of SAO, Kazuto discovers in the real world that 300 SAO players, including Asuna, remain trapped in their NerveGears.
+As he goes to the hospital to see Asuna, he meets her father, Shouzou Yuuki, who is asked by an associate of his, Nobuyuki Sugou, to make a decision, which Sugou later reveals to be his marriage to Asuna, angering Kazuto.
 Several hours later, he is informed by Agil, another SAO survivor, that a figure similar to Asuna was spotted on "The World Tree" in another VRMMORPG cyberspace called Alfheim Online (ALO).
-Assisted in-game by his cousin Suguha "Leafa" Kirigaya and Yui, a navigation pixie (originally an AI from SAO), he quickly learns that the trapped players in ALO are part of a plan conceived by Sugou to perform illegal experiments on their minds.
-The goal is to create the perfect mind-control for financial gain and to subjugate Asuna, whom he intends to marry in the real world, to assume control of her family's corporation.
-Kirito eventually stops the experiment and rescues the remaining 300 SAO players, foiling Sugou's plans.
-Before leaving ALO to see Asuna, Kayaba, who has uploaded his mind to the Internet using an experimental and destructively high-power version of NerveGear at the cost of his life, entrusts Kirito with The Seed – a package program designed to create virtual worlds.
-Kazuto eventually reunites with Asuna in the real world and The Seed is released onto the Internet, reviving Aincrad as other VRMMORPGs begin to thrive.
+Assisted in-game by his cousin Suguha "Leafa" Kirigaya and Yui, a navigation pixie (originally an AI from SAO), he quickly learns that the trapped players in ALO are part of a plan conceived by Sugou to perform illegal experiments on their minds, with his main goal being to create the perfect mind-control for financial gain and to subjugate Asuna, whom he intends to marry in the real world, in order to assume control of her family's corporation.
+Kirito eventually stops the experiment and rescues the remaining 300 players, foiling Sugou's plans.
+Before leaving ALO to see Asuna, Kayaba, who has uploaded his mind to the Internet using an experimental and destructively high-power version of the NerveGear at the cost of his life, entrusts Kirito with The Seed – a package program designed to create virtual worlds.
+Kazuto eventually reunites with Asuna in the real world, and The Seed is released onto the Internet, reviving Aincrad as other VRMMORPGs begin to thrive.